BGF Counseling Unit Helpline

 If you require a listening ear, please do give us a ring during the following times:

 Time: Mondays to Fridays.
 7.30pm – 9.30pm (evenings), Wednesdays to Fridays, 2.00pm – 4.00pm (afternoons)

 Helpline numbers: +6011-5994 4384 or +6011-2528 9610

 The Buddhist Gem Fellowship Counseling Unit or BGFCU came into being with the launching of the telephone counseling service in 1992.
 The main objective of the move was to provide counseling service to individuals, families or groups to help them cope with the pressures of modern living.
-Apart from that, it was also intended to provide information and referral services so that the needs of the counselee could be dealt by the most competent resource.
+Apart from that, it was also intended to provide information and referral services so that the needs of the counseled could be dealt by the most competent resource.

-BGFCU started the annual counseling course or training so as to get volunteers trained for the on-going telephone counseling service.
-However, the course went beyond this objective as participants who attended the training would definitely bring home with them some counseling knowledge and skills that would benefit them in their day-to-day living through better communication and interpersonal skills, as well as enhancing their sense of empathy.
-If after attending the training, the participants agreed to be a helper for the telephone counseling service!
+BGFCU started the annual counseling course and training since 26 years ago to get volunteers trained for the on-going telephone counseling service.
+Over the years, the course went beyond this objective as participants who attended the training brought home with them counseling knowledge and skills that benefited them in their day-to-day living through better communication and interpersonal skills, as well as enhancing their sense of empathy.
+Some of the participants even volunteered to be a helper for the telephone counseling service!

 Besides the above, BGFCU also does outreach services to charitable homes or institutions.
 Helpers and other volunteers will, from time to time, organize visits to these places to provide support as well as assistance in cash and kind.